e-sanchezesp/hackfrontier2025_t8/PRESENTATION.md

 ---

-*This presentation guide covers all aspects of the CUIDA+ app, from technical implementation to user experience and future development plans.*
+*This presentation guide covers all aspects of the Elder Care app, from technical implementation to user experience and future development plans.*